There are several reasons why you would want to amend the details in your patent application, including:

 If the new applicant asks us for the change, we will need to be satisfied that they own the application.
 Documents proving ownership may need to be filed.
 These documents might be records of assignments or a certificate showing that a company has changed its name.

 If you have a granted patent and discover that your name is recorded incorrectly, you can ask us to change your name only if the incorrect recording of your name happened because of a clerical error or it is obvious that there is a mistake with the name.

-If you cannot prove that a clerical error has occurred, you could try and get the change made by asking a court to order that the change is made.
+If you cannot prove that a clerical error has occurred, you could try and get the change made by a court order.

-To amend an address for service you should write to us stating what the new address for service is.
-No further evidence of the change is required.
+To change your recorded address you should write to us stating what the new address is.
+No further evidence is required.